Kakktuss/LinqToGraphQL/README.md

 To trigger the request you must use one of these aggregators defined above or those available through Linq extension methods.
 <br/>
 As soon as you call these aggregators the result will be stored in memory and other Linq extension methods will be available.
-Any Linq method not supported and defined above will be skipped by the engine
+Any Linq non-aggregator methods not supported and defined above will be skipped by the server-side engine and executed in-memory on the resulting IEnumerable.

 ````cs
 IQueryable<User.User> query = testContext.User()